Denis-Source/weather_app/README.md

 - api call to get current weather information;
 - one or several calls to get a forecast for the next 4 or more days.

-If the entered city is correct and the API key is correct, APIs should return a valid response.
+If the entered city is correct and the API key is correct, the API should return a valid response.

-The list of API handlers parse and decode the information to a standard format, creating a weather object that contains the following information:
+The list of API handlers that parse and decode the information to a standard format, creating a weather object that contains the following information:
 - current temperature;
 - current weather conditions;
 - approximate daily forecast for the next 4 days;
 - other information which is stored but not used (wind, humidity, etc).

-The main design feature of the application is the ability to change appearance depending on weather conditions and time of the day.
+The main design feature of the application is the ability to change it's appearance depending on weather conditions and time of the day.

 #### Cloudy weather in New York at 5 in the evening will have the next theme:
 ![image](https://user-images.githubusercontent.com/58669569/168685346-d44e7628-0809-4026-8cb5-9174e393fb0a.png)